moqmar-docker/Oblecto/README.md

 All logo images courtesy of dee-y

 ## I've set this thing up.
 Now where's the place I actually watch my *legaly obtained* media?
-Since Oblecto itself is only an interface between your media and a client to watch it on, you'll need a beautifull frontend which can talk to the Oblecto bankend.
+Since Oblecto itself is only an interface between your media and a client to watch it on, you'll need a beautifull frontend which can talk to the Oblecto backend.

 The interface maintained by myself is available here: https://github.com/robinp7720/Oblecto-Web

+The docker-compose file already includes the interface, you can reach it at http://localhost:15223 by default.